 5. Can employers continue to use the furlough scheme?

-Under the Coronavirus Job Retention Scheme, the UK government will pay 80% of an employee’s wages if the employee is temporarily suspended without work due to Covid-19 (“furloughed”), up to a maximum of £2,500 per month.
-Only employees who were on payroll as at 19 March 2020 will be eligible for furlough.
-Employers can also claim for reimbursement of employer National Insurance Contributions and mandatory employer auto enrolment pension contributions associated with that 80% of wage costs.
+The Coronavirus Job Retention Scheme was introduced in March and allows employers to place employees on “furlough”, a temporary suspension of all work due to Covid-19, and the UK Government will contribute up to 80% of the employee’s wages, up to a maximum of £2,500 per month.
+Only employees who (i) were on payroll as at 19 March 2020 and (ii) who have completed a qualifying three-week period of furlough as at 30 June 2020 are eligible for furlough.
+A limited exception to the second requirement applies to those returning from statutory maternity or paternity leave after 10 June 2020.
+Up to and including 31 July 2020, employers can also claim for reimbursement of employer National Insurance Contributions and mandatory employer auto enrolment pension contributions associated with that 80% of wage costs.
 The employer can choose to top-up wages in part or full if they wish.
-Employers are being encouraged to consider furlough instead of making redundancies if they are experiencing a business downturn.
+Employers have been encouraged to consider furlough instead of making redundancies if they are experiencing a business downturn.

 The standard position in UK law is that employees cannot be “laid-off” without pay unless specific provisions are contained in their contract of employment.
 It is rare that contractual provisions of this type are in place and there are statutory constraints on how they can be used.